Primordial - The Conception of Fear

 wounds buried deep enough

-to silence dreadful screams.
+to silence painful screams.

 An echo heard in paralleled darkness –